jserickso/Smartphone_Data_Project/README.md

 ## Script Information:
 This script did the following steps to create a tidy data set:
 - Read in all data files (8 total) separately.
 See README.md for more information on input data files.
-- Edited the features file information, which consists of variables (aka column names), to make the column names unique by adding a "." separator when necessary.
+- Edited the features file information, which consists of variables (aka column names), to make the column names unique by adding a "." separator when necessary and made them meet R standards by removing "()" and replacing "-" with "_".
 - Applied the new unique variable names to the tables extracted from the x_train and x_test data files.
 - Applied the variable name "subject" to the tables extracted from the subject_train and subject_test data files.
 - Sorted through and matched the activity labels from 'activity.txt' to the corresponding IDs in the 'y_test.txt' and 'x_test.txt' data files.